varung18/MyProjects/README.md

 Project 3: Library Management System Using Java and JavaFX (June - July 2024) This is an Application Project where Admins and Students/Teachers can log in, Students/Teachers can track their issues and Admins can maximum rights to access this project
 Used: Java 8, JavaFX, MySQL using phpAdmin
+This Project is accessible a zip file inside of Oasis Infobyte Projects, and should be 5th and last among all